zenwalk/feralfilehosting/Feral Wiki/Other software/Cygwin - Linux tools on Windows/readme.md

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/Other%20software/Cygwin%20-%20Linux%20tools%20on%20Windows/apps.1.png)

-This is the first program we want to install:
+This is the first program we want to install, called:

 ~~~
 cygrunsrv